bitrise-io/devcenter/_articles/en/reviews/secrets-secret-filtering-off.md

 ### Turning secret filtering off

-You can turn secret filtering off and expose all secret Env Vars with their value in your private and/or public apps, we do not recommend switching secret filtering off.
-If you wish to turn it off.
+You can turn secret filtering off and expose all secret Env Vars with their value in your private and/or public apps, but we do not recommend it as it will show all previously set private input visible.

 1. Go to Workflow Editor by clicking the **Workflow** tab of your app on [bitrise.io](https://app.bitrise.io/dashboard/builds).
 2. Click the **Secrets** tab.
-3. Click Add new to register the `BITRISE_SECRET_FILTERING` Secret Environment Variable with its `false` value.
+3. Click **Add new** to register the `BITRISE_SECRET_FILTERING` Secret Environment Variable with its `false` value.

    ![](/img/secret-filtering-off.jpg)
 4. Click **Save**.